Maurice Emmanuel

 Emmanuel pursued a notable academic career.
 He wrote a treatise in 1895 on the music of Ancient Greece, for which he earned a doctorate in 1896.
 He taught art history at the Lycée Racine and Lycée Lamartine until 1904, when he became choirmaster at the church of Sainte-Clotilde, assisted by Émile Poillot, during the tenure of organist Charles Tournemire, serving until 1907.
 He was appointed professor of the history of music at the Conservatoire in 1909, and taught there until 1936.
+His daughter, Marthe Emmanuel initially pursued history but went on to earn a doctorate in geography.
 His students included Robert Casadesus, Yvonne Lefébure, Georges Migot, Jacques Chailley, Olivier Messiaen and Henri Dutilleux.
 Emmanuel destroyed all but 30 works composed up to 1938; he died in Paris that year.

 Emmanuel's interests included folksong, Oriental music, and exotic modes — his use of these modes in various of his works had appalled Delibes, who had vetoed his entering for the Prix de Rome.
 The compositions of Emmanuel, seldom heard today even in France, include operas after Aeschylus (Prométhée enchaîné and Salamine) as well as symphonies and string quartets.
 Probably the creations of his most often performed now are his six sonatines for solo piano, which (like many of his other pieces) demonstrate his eclectic academic interests.
 The first of the sonatines draws on the music of Burgundy, while the second incorporates birdsong, the third uses a Burgundian folk tune in its finale, and the fourth is subtitled en divers modes hindous ("in various Hindu modes").